JoseNunoOliveira/jno/costa/costa2.md

 ver a sua Habilitação a familiar do St.Ofício (1689-1691, detalhes a partir de [tiff=29](https://digitarq.arquivos.pt/details?id=2322187)), onde aparece cavaleiro da Ordem de Cristo por, *estando ausente nas partes do Norte*, ter acompanhado a rainha a Portugal (ANTT [2322187](https://digitarq.arquivos.pt/details?id=2322187) ▶️ 33);

-1690:
+1690: "(...)
+He went from Hamburg, where he resided, to the Court of Heidelberg to offer himself to the Marquis of Alegrete as ambassador there to accompany the Queen to this kingdom"

-> "*passou de Hamburgo onde residia à Corte de Heidelberg oferecer-se ao Marquês do Alegrete embaixador nela para acompanhar a este reino a Rainha*".
+> "*(...) passou de Hamburgo onde residia à Corte de Heidelberg oferecer-se ao Marquês do Alegrete embaixador nela para acompanhar a este reino a Rainha*".

 (ANTT [1860259](https://digitarq.arquivos.pt/details?id=1860259) ▶️ 427)